Safechain-Protocol/safechain-web/README.md

 ## Pages

-It consists of all the pages that the React SPA consists of.
+It consists of all the pages that the React SPA contains.

 ## Styles